-If you want to take your options trading to the next level, then it’s important to understand the different types of orders you can use with your online broker.
-Think it’s as easy as “buy” or “sell”?
-Think again…
+If so, it’s crucial that you understand the different types of orders you can use with your online broker.

-Depending on your goals, and the strategy you employ to get there, you may find it advantageous to use different types of orders.
-First, we’ll briefly review the basics of what it means to be “long” vs. “short”, which may affect the type of order you want to use…
+Depending on your goals — and the strategy you employ to get there — you may find it helpful to use different types of orders.
+First, we’ll briefly review the basics of what it means to be “long” vs. “short,” which may affect the type of order you want to use…

-– Long positions in investing are taken when you own a stock, ETF, mutual fund or option.
+Long positions are taken when you own a stock, ETF, mutual fund, or option and hope to sell it at a later date for more than what you paid.
 In options trading, you are long when you buy a call or sell a put as your “opening” trade.

-With that out of the way, here are some terms you will need to know in order to execute your orders effectively…
+With that out of the way, here are some terms you will need to know to execute your orders effectively…

 7 Terms You Need To Know

-– Buy to open creates a long options position.
-If you think prices of a security will rise, for example, you can buy a call with a “buy to open” order.
+Buy to open creates a long options position.
+If you think the price of a security will rise, for example, you can buy a call with a “buy to open” order.
 Alternatively, if you think prices will fall, you can buy a put with a “buy to open” order.

-– Sell to open is used when writing an option.
+Sell to open is used when writing an option.
 Whether you write a put or call option, the trade will be initiated with a “sell to open” order.
-It is very important to confirm you are “selling to open” when placing your order, as some brokerage websites will automatically default to “buy to open” status.
+Confirming you are “selling to open” when placing your order is important.
+Some brokerage websites will automatically default to “buy to open” status.

-– Sell to close orders are used when you hold a long options position.
-By selling, you close the trade and record a profit or loss just like you would with a stock trade.
+Sell to close orders are used when you hold a long options position.
+By selling, you close the trade and record a profit or loss just like a stock trade.

-– Market orders are executed at the price available in the market.
-It may not be the best price available and, especially when prices are volatile, the price a market order is executed at may not be very close to the last available price quote.
+Market orders are executed at a price available in the market.
+It may not be the best price available, and, especially when prices are volatile, the price at a market order executed may not be very close to the last available price quote.
 Market orders guarantee a filled order but not a price.